As strike continues, working actors describe a job far removed from the glamour of Hollywood

 "We do not make Tom Cruise money"

-Veteran actor Nicole Bilderback considers herself lucky compared to many of her peers, noting that she meets the minimum $26,470 annual income threshold to qualify for SAG-AFTRA health insurance.
-She has worked steadily in the industry for three decades, recently appearing in streaming series "Brooklyn Nine-Nine" and "Cruel Summer" and also having roles in the movie "Clueless" and in TV shows "Dawson's Creek" and "The Fresh Prince of Bel-Air."
+Veteran actor Nicole Bilderback considers herself lucky compared to many of her peers, noting that she meets the minimum $26,470 annual income threshold to qualify for health insurance offered through SAG-AFTRA.
+She has worked steadily in the industry for three decades, recently appearing in streaming series "Brooklyn Nine-Nine" and "Cruel Summer" and also in movies such as "Clueless" and "Bring it On" as well as in TV shows "Dawson's Creek" and "The Fresh Prince of Bel-Air."

 Still, none of her work in movies and TV has made her rich.
 "I'm a blue-collar, working-class actor.
 I'm notable and recognizable because I have worked a lot over a 30-year career span, but that doesn't mean I am well-off and can go months without working.
 Actors like myself go from paycheck to paycheck," she told CBS MoneyWatch.